 You obviously want to be focusing on the clients who purchase the most at the highest margins.
 And through this type of analysis, you can align your resources to where you feel you’re going to optimize the best results.

 This type of analytical work is so powerful.
 If you want to review more examples just like it, check out the Business Analytics Series module at Enterprise DNA Online.
-This module contains contents around solving real-world business problems using best practice Power BI model and formula concepts
+This module contains contents around solving real-world business problems using the best practices of DAX in Power BI.

 ***** Learning Power BI? *****